w3c/sdw/bp/BP-implementation-report-00002.md

 #### How-to

-Each resource defined within the G-NAF dataset (the dataset itself; registers of items; individual items) is delvered online in both RDF and HTMl, as per [Linked Data bast practice](https://www.w3.org/TR/ld-bp/).
+Each resource defined within the G-NAF dataset (the dataset itself; registers of items; individual items) is delvered online in both RDF and HTML, as per [Linked Data bast practice](https://www.w3.org/TR/ld-bp/).
 The HTML delivery ensures that current search engines can 'see' the resources and RDF ensures that Linked Data bots can.

 ### [Best Practice 3: Link resources together to create the Web of Data](https://www.w3.org/TR/sdw-bp/#linking)